How do you like the sound of 12 power packed remedies and tips that show you how to get rid of vaginal odor!

 What to do: Drink at least 8-9 glasses of plain water every single day to keep your body, including your down below hydrated and free from dryness.

-NO 11: Wave goodbye to Thongs and other tight underwears.
+11. Wave goodbye to Thongs and other tight underwear

 BONUS TIP: Go commando mode to sleep.
 Yes, sleeping without your underwear is one of the best overall natural treatment you can give for your vagina.
 Yeast and bacteria love dark and moist places, so when you sleep without underwear, it allows your vaginal area to breathe and reduces the risk of providing the perfect environment for those bad guys.

-NO 12: Keep your pubic hair short and clean.
+12. Keep your pubic hair short and clean

 Why it works: Too much pubic hair can hold on to sweat and moist down there and provide the perfect environment for bad bacteria to invade.
 And give space for pubic lice, ever heard of it?